-Figure 6 Effects of soil nitrogen fertilization and inoculation on G. max photosynthetic nitrogen use efficiency (panel A), intrinsic water-use efficiency (panel B), the ratio of leaf nitrogen per leaf area to stomatal conductance (panel C), and the ratio of the maximum Rubisco carboxylation rate to stomatal conductance (panel D).
-Soil nitrogen fertilization is represented categorically on the x-axis, while inoculation treatment is represented by colored boxplots.
-Yellow shaded boxplots indicate individuals that were not inoculated with B. japonicum, while red shaded boxplots indicate individuals that were inoculated with B. japonicum.
-Boxes are the upper (75% percentile) and lower (25% percentile) quartile.
-The whiskers are the minimum and maximum value, calculated as 1.5 times the upper and lower quartile value.
-Grey dots are individual data points, jittered for visibility.
-The lettering over each box indicates the results from post-hoc Tukey’s tests with different lettering indicating statistically different groups (p<0.05).

 Discussion

-[Main point #1: stronger whole plant than leaf level responses to soil N. Might have diminished expected PLCT nitrogen-water use tradeoffs.
-Important to consider whole plant responses when leaf acclimation responses deviate from those expected from theory]

-[Main point #2: strong effects of inoculation on whole plant responses under low soil N, no effect of inoculation on nitrogen-water use tradeoffs except for stimulation in leaf N. Hard to tell if this is driven by PLCT-expected strategy or just a pattern of N-fixation strategy.
-N-fixers usually seem to have higher leaf N than non-fixers.
-Stimulation in total leaf area with inoculation under low soil N could have exacerbated diminishing nitrogen-water tradeoffs with increasing soil N]

-[Main point #3: effects of inoculation on total leaf area/carbon costs to acquire nitrogen/leaf nitrogen allocation diminish with increasing N. This could be driven by shift away from N fixation and toward direct uptake with fertilization, as costs to acquire nitrogen become similar between pathways]
+[Main point #1: The impact of inoculation on plant carbon costs to acquire nitrogen depend on soil nitrogen availability]

+[Main point #2: Soil nitrogen availability and inoculation modify whole plant nitrogen, but not belowground structural carbon]

+[Main point #3: Soil nitrogen fertilization does not significantly reduce plant investment in nitrogen fixing bacteria symbiosis]

 Study limitations

 This study has a few limitations that deserve recognition and limit the generality of our observed responses.
-First, effects of soil nitrogen fertilization on root nodulation may be nonlinear, as inferred from root nodulation data in (XX), and a two-point fertilization experiment such as the one done here is not equipped to address possible nonlinearities that might explain the interaction between soil nitrogen fertilization and root nodulation.
+First, effects of soil nitrogen fertilization on root nodulation may be nonlinear, and a two-point fertilization experiment such as the one done here is not equipped to address possible nonlinearities that might explain the interaction between soil nitrogen fertilization and root nodulation.
 Future work should consider conducting similar experiments using a larger suite of nitrogen fertilization treatments than what is presented here.
 Additionally, this study used a single plant species and an inoculant comprising a single bacterial species.
-While this did allow us to isolate mechanisms that drove G. max responses to nitrogen fertilization and inoculation independent of phylogeny or genetic diversity, future work should consider conducting similar experiments using a suite of leguminous species, as well as a suite of different Rhizobium or other Actinobacteria cocktails.
+While this did allow us to isolate mechanisms that drove G. max responses to nitrogen fertilization and inoculation independent of phylogeny or genetic diversity, future work should consider conducting similar experiments using a suite of leguminous species, as well as a suite of different Rhizobium or other Actinobacteria mixtures.
 Doing so would better allow us to generalize patterns observed here, and better replicate soil microbial communities observed in nature.

 Conclusions